 The key architectural point: MCP is a protocol, not a product.
 Any tool that supports MCP can connect to any MCP-compatible service.
 This means the integration you set up today works with every future MCP-compatible agent — no re-integration required.

-For detailed setup instructions, see the MCP server documentation.
+For detailed setup instructions, see the MCP server documentation or the developer quick start.

 Once connected, the research lifecycle follows a predictable pattern that the agentic research platform manages end to end: